teklal/global-services/README.md

 ```
 mogrify -format jpg -resize 1200x1200\> *
 ```
+Delete the old file format version of any duplicates created by saving as `jpg`.

 Make a copy of all the images in the same folder and use the batch renaming utility to append an `_thumb` to the end of all the files.
 On OSX, the copy/paste will make duplicate files that names such as `assessment-cell_01 copy.jpg` and you can use NameChanger's "Replace First Occurrence With" to replace " copy" with "\_thumb".
 To resize the thumbnails run:
 ```